 The study of chemistry inspires students with a sense of curiosity and wonder about the fundamental nature of the world around them.
 It empowers students to make decisions about their own lives and critically evaluate scientific and technological developments that impact society.
-Students develop an in-depth knowledge of chemistry which can be applied to many industrial applications, and learn to answer questions including:
+Students develop an in-depth knowledge of chemistry which can be applied to many industrial applications.